This article has links to products and services we love, which we may make commission from.

 Almost every Scottish monarch has lived in the castle, died here, or been crowned in the castle.

-The National Wallace Monument is also a popular attraction in Stirling.
+The National Wallace Monument is also a popular attraction; you can see it from the castle.

 Stirling is a city with plenty of food options; Brea is a popular Scottish restaurant.